CodeYourFuture/git-workshop/0-working-directory.md

 # Working directory ( aka Working tree 🌴 )

-❓ Q: Which of the descriptions below best describes the **working directory** in a Git project?
+❓ Which of the descriptions below best describes the **working directory** in a Git project?

 a) A set of histories\
 b) The files and folders we can currently view and edit in our project\